MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

 ![Screenshot showing Remote Assist on a mobile device, in the text chat, with a successfully uploaded attachment.](./media/files_view.PNG)

 ### Receiving files
 1. Once the remote collaborator sends a file or image to the technician, the technician can select the file's link or image preview to open it.
-The file or image is **automatically downloaded** to the mobile device's **Downloads** folder.
+After selecting and opening the file or image, it is **automatically downloaded** to the mobile device's **Downloads** folder.

 2. If the technician selects the remote collaborator's **image** preview, the default application will open the image.
 If more than one app supports this file type, there will be a menu to choose the application to open the image.